 If aluminum is incinerated, it releases toxic gases and metals into the atmosphere.
 The process of refining usable aluminum from bauxite is an expensive as well as energy-intensive process.
 Hence, recycling aluminum is the obvious choice as it is safer and uses only 5% of the energy used for producing new aluminum.

 Did you know that aluminum foil was vital in the defense effort of World War II?
-Families were encouraged to save strips of the foil which they could exchange for a free entry to a movie theater during those periods!
+Families were encouraged to save strips of the foil which they could exchange for free entry to a movie theater during those periods!

 In the 21st century, there is no picnic without aluminum foil.
 Aluminum foil provides a complete barrier to moisture, light, and bacteria making it the perfect packaging material.
 Hence, it is used in the pharmaceutical, and food industries.
 It is also sometimes used to make aseptic packaging.